Treat Yourself to a Good Soak

 The Benefits of Epsom Salt Baths

-If you have ever had your health practitioner suggest that you soak in an Epsom salt bath for your tension or pain, especially after a massage, then they were right!
+If you have ever had your Chiropractor or health practitioner suggest that you soak in an Epsom salt bath for your tension or pain, especially after a massage, then they were right!
 Here are some of the benefits: Relieves muscle pain & cramps: It reduces inflammation (a flare-up of pain marked by heat and/or swelling), which makes it great for sore muscles, strains, bronchial asthma and migraine headaches.
 Stress-reliever: whereas stress drains the body of magnesium and increases your levels of adrenaline, Epsom salt, through absorption (i.e. soaking in a tub) restores your body’s magnesium levels and helps to produce serotonin, a mood-elevating chemical that is responsible for the feeling of calm and relaxation.
 Body balancer: Epsom salt can help regulate electrolytes in your body, ensuring proper functioning of the nerves, muscles, and enzymes.
 Externally, Epsom salt soften skin and even neutralizes foot odour!
 Detoxifies the body: Epsom salt help flush toxins and heavy metals from your cells, which are absorbed everyday by our exposure to various environments.
 The magnesium sulfate pulls salt out of your body through your porous skin, and harmful toxins with it.

 How Epsom Salt Baths Work & How To Have A Soak